stanford-oval/zero-shot-multiwoz-acl2020/README.md

 To reproduce our papers, you need the following repositories, and their exact version:

-- <https://github.com/stanford-oval/trade-dst> tag acl2020-submission (d2326a446f07124d2d5babe676fef54dd1b04491)
 - <https://github.com/stanford-oval/genie-toolkit> tag acl2020-submission (d37d0c01735d14c32fd699e358405e22b9cf51be)
+- <https://github.com/stanford-oval/trade-dst> tag acl2020-cameraready (b32562545b9ebf7e1ac358466146a15146bcd42f)
+- <https://github.com/stanford-oval/SUMBT> tag acl2020-camerarady (185f8eda76c4a4a42f03d2f197e5ec2ebf93a4d5)

-Edit the first two lines of the `Makefile` to point to the directories where you cloned those repositories.
+Edit the first three lines of the `Makefile` to point to the directories where you cloned those repositories.

 You will also need the following packages:
 - nodejs (version 10.*)